LoveDH/Movie-data-analysis/README.md

 ## Comments
 - The codes need api keys.
 So you should get them from the web site above.
 If you don't know how, mail me (ehdgurdltka@naver.com).
 - It takes long time to retrieve data.
 You can adjust the period.
+- If fonts breaks, Download the `.ttf` files in your font directory
 - Sorry for my English skills.
 Tell me if I used the wrong expression or you don't understand.